Derby Festé Street Festival 2022

 Derby Festé has traditionally involved a weekend of the best outdoor entertainment from some of the top performing companies around Europe.
-The plan was to hold this event in September, however, due to the government’s COVID-19 guidance, organisers Déda have decided to reinvent Derby Festé for 2020 as Derby Well.

 For more ideas of what to do when in Derby, read, Things to Do in Derby: from Pubs to Suffragettes.